JetBrains/intellij-community/README.md

 1. Install [Java 8 JDK](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 1. [Define](https://www.jetbrains.com/help/idea/sdk.html#define-sdk) a project SDK named *1.8*.
 If you have a Java 8 SDK already, you may choose to rename or clone it.
 1. Open the project and wait for IntelliJ to download the required libraries.
+  (This may take a long time, because several hundred MBs are downloaded.)

 Now, there are two [run configurations](https://www.jetbrains.com/help/idea/creating-and-editing-run-debug-configurations.html#e867c088), *Run in IDE* and *Build Plugin*.